RascalTwo/VideoUserMarkersUserscriptExtension/README.md

 ### Export

-Copies the textual marker content to your clipboard.
+Copies the textual marker content to your clipboard or uploads it to the cloud.

 ### Edit

 Allows direct editing of the marker text, so you can delete lines to remove markers, add lines to add markers, and easily import by pasting your previously created markers here.

-### VOD-Only
+### Video-Only

 All marker markers are visible on the timeline, in addition to the marker name being shown while seeking said timeline.